-The PoetsUnlimited publication on Medium is an eclectic mix of poetry from contributors around the world with diverse perspectives and styles.
+The PoetsUnlimited publication on Medium was an eclectic mix of poetry from contributors around the world with diverse perspectives and styles.

 - Become a Contributing Poet – The first step is not submitting poems, but rather getting you added as an official poet-contributor.
 THEN you can submit poems to be considered for publication.

 To be added as a contributor is pretty easy.
 You just need to

 c) have a poem up on your Medium account that follows the style requirements in items 3–11 below.